 - An updated seismic map reflects the most conservative Seismic Design Category (SDC) based on any soil type.
 A new map reflects less conservative SDCs when Site Class A, B, or D is applicable.

 - The townhouse separation provisions now include options for using two separate fire-resistant-rated walls or a common wall.

 - An emergency escape and rescue opening is no longer required in basement sleeping rooms where the dwelling has an automatic fire sprinkler system, and the basement has a second means of egress or an emergency escape opening.

 - The exemption for the interconnection of smoke alarms in existing areas has been deleted.

-- New girder/header tables have been revised to incorporate the use of #2 Southern Pine in lieu of #1 Southern Pine.
+- New girder/header tables have been revised to incorporate #2 Southern Pine instead of #1 Southern Pine.